 The Wako Citizens’ Festival is an autumn festival, held annually in November.
 The main festival is normally on for two days around the middle of November, with smaller events in the lead up to it.
 In 2022 it was only on for one day due to the pandemic, but in 2023 it is on for eight days with one main day – the last day.

 Wako Citizen’s Festival

 The festival is held around the Wako City offices.
-The objective of the festival when it was first set up was to encourage Wako Citizens to increase their awareness of global understandings and multicultural coexistence.
+The objective of the festival when it was first set up was to encourage Wako Citizens to increase their awareness of global understanding and multicultural coexistence.
 Source: was an English web page on Wako City website, which has been lost with the city’s website update.
 Ironically, despite the objective of the festival, there is very little information in English online.
 All I could find was two outdated articles from the English web pages of the city (which I had linked, but their links now go to an error page as the website has gone through a renewal during the pandemic).

 Event: Wako Citizen’s Festival 和光市民祭り

-Venue: in and around Wako City Hall, 1-5 Hirosawa, Wako, Saitama 351-0192.
+Venue: Wakoshi Station and in and around Wako City Hall, 1-5 Hirosawa, Wako, Saitama 351-0192.
 View on Google Maps.